CSLewin/APBW/mess/Wealth and Treasure.md

 **Summary:** Each hacksilver step = Base item slots -1, 1 item slot of hacksilver produced, value of both decreases two steps from starting value.

-*Example: A group of tomb robbers finds a large idol plated in pure gold, with cut sapphires set as the idol's eyes.
-The whole idol is a 5 slot object worth Ud20.
+*Example: A group of tomb robbers finds a large idol plated in purest gold, with cut sapphires set as the idol's eyes.
+The idol is massive, a 5 slot object worth Ud20.
 The group can't get the whole thing out of the tomb and opts to turn it into hacksilver.*
 - *First, the idol is reduced from a 5 slot object to a 4 slot object worth Ud10 and produces 1 item slot of hacksilver worth Ud10.*
 - *Continuing to work, the idol is again reduced from a 4 slot object to a 3 slot object worth Ud6 and 1 slot of hacksilver worth Ud6.*
 - *The robbers continue to scrape the idol for value, finally reducing it to a 2 slot object worth only Loose Change and 1 item slot of hacksilver worth only Loose Change.*